-Ugandans love those crispy fried Grasshopper Critters during the Rainy Seasons
+Ugandans love those crispy fried Grasshopper Critters –

-Nsenene – Grasshoppers are a Ugandan Delicacy, what is called Grasshoppers here are actually Bush Crickets, no matter what you call them – grasshoppers, bush crickets, or Nsenene in Luganda – they are a real treat for Ugandans during the Rainy Seasons.
+Nsenene – Grasshoppers are a Ugandan Delicacy.
+Ugandan Grasshoppers are the closely related Bush Crickets.
+Grasshoppers or Bush Crickets, in Uganda no matter what you call them, grasshoppers or bush crickets, here in Uganda, they are called Nsenene.